The biggest fear for many home sellers is having their house sit on the market.

 And especially don’t give them the idea that you’re going to hire them no matter what.

-This is a mistake that a lot of sellers make.
+This is a mistake that a lot of home sellers make.

-They contact an agent they have previously worked with or someone they know, and they sign the contract without having an in-depth conversation.
+They contact a realtor they have previously worked with or someone they know, and they sign the contract without having an in-depth conversation.

 When you do this, you reduce the chances of that agent giving you 110%.